dathinaios/spacemacs-supercollider/README.md

 ## FAQ

-Q: Why is `,m` not evaluating code within parenthesis?

-A: There seems to be an issue with loading the relevant function.
-See [issue #10](https://github.com/dathinaios/spacemacs-supercollider/issues/10) for a temporary workaround.

 Q: Why can I not see the quarks that I have enabled from `SuperCollider.app`?

 A: The layer is using a separate config file named `spacemacs_conf.yaml` at `~/Library/Application Support/SuperCollider`.
 The quarks are independant from `SuperCollider.app`.
 Just run `Quarks.gui` and enable the ones you need.